wanjinchang/DenseNet-2/README.md

                         Compression factor theta in the range [0, 1]

 Data:
+  --dataset DATASET     Which dataset to work with.
+Can be CIFAR10, CIFAR100
+                        or Imagenet
   --valid_size VALID_SIZE
                         Proportion of training set used for validation --batch_size BATCH_SIZE